 Below is a comparison of four of the leading platforms to help you find the best freelancer marketplace to use for your hiring needs:

 Upwork is the combined platforms oDesk and Elance, making it the current biggest freelance marketplace in the world.
 It gets about 43 million hits per month from its estimated 5 million clients and the 12 million freelancers that they look through for their hiring needs.
 Upwork’s estimated annual revenue is over 1 billion US dollars.

 The Hiring Process

 Upwork allows you to browse a range of services by category.
 This allows you to identify the freelancers that closely match your needs.
-When posting a job, you are given options to invite recommended freelancers to submit bid proposals for.
-The search feature does not always give you the most relevant results, however, and you have to chat with the candidates to make sure that they can do the job.
+When posting a task description, you are given options to invite recommended freelancers to submit bid proposals for.
+The search feature does not always give you the most relevant results, however, and you have to chat with the candidates to make sure that they can do the work.

-You can also add descriptive text to your post to explain your requirements for each job.
-These requirements do not, however, limit potentially unqualified candidates from responding to your job posts.
+You can also add descriptive text to your post to explain your requirements for each task.
+These requirements do not, however, limit potentially unqualified candidates from responding to your posts.
 You can, however, propose your own terms and negotiate on projects with them.